ishneetdua/sagemaker-datawrangler/tabular-dataflow/Data-Transformations.md

 - based on non-linear correlation results: drop `reservation_status`.
 This column was already marked to be dropped based on Target leakage analysis.

  we can drop all these columns in one go.
-To drop columns, we can choose the **Drop column** option from **Manage Columns** transform and pick the column names we want to drop as shown in the image below.
+To drop columns, choose **Manage Columns** transform from the **Add Transform** window.
+Then select the **Drop column** option from **Manage Columns** transform and pick the column names we want to drop as shown in the image below.

  ![drop-columns](./img/drop-columns.png)